 - The U.S. Securities and Exchange Commission has strict rules on penny stock trading, including written documentation from broker-dealers on the higher relative risk of investing in penny stocks.

 Give the high-risk and low liquidity of penny stocks, can investors actually uncover some winners in the sector?
 The answer is a shaky “yes”, and only if you follow the following guidelines:

 - Focus on Earnings: Target penny stocks that have robust earnings growth and that trade close to its 52-week high.

-- Aim for Penny Stocks With Heavier Trading Volume: The more a penny socks trades, the more reliable it is.
+- Aim for Penny Stocks With Heavier Trading Volume: The more a penny stock trades, the more reliable it is.
 That’s why it’s important to focus on penny stocks that offer a high trading volume (aim for penny stocks that trade over 100,000 shares per trading session.)

 - Abide By the “Over .50 Cents Per Share” Rule: Another good rule of thumb — only trade in penny stocks with a price over .50 cents per share.
 Stocks that trade for less than that price are usually highly speculative and include companies with no discernable track record of success.

-- Only Buy Penny Stocks of Companies That Make Money: This may see obvious, but with penny stocks, leave no stone unturned in your research.
+- Only Buy Penny Stocks of Companies That Make Money: This may seem obvious, but with penny stocks, leave no stone unturned in your research.
 Consequently, check the company’s financials before buying a penny stock.
 If there’s documented proof that the company makes a profit, the odds are lower of losing money on a penny stock purchase.